HimanshuSahu31/stage-backend-machine-coding-round/README.md

 Feel free to reach out if you have any questions or need clarification on the requirements.
 We're looking forward to reviewing your submission and evaluating how you tackle this task!

+# Submission Notes

+1. Header value `x-auth-token` with the user id is required to access list related endpoints and user context is derived from this value.
+2. List endpoints have a parent path of `/user`